 The noise made by the awning motor during operation can change over the course of time.
 Similarly, the noise of track-guided awning systems can change, too.
 First of all, the noises could be down to wear and tear; on the other hand, dirt might also be a contributing factor.
 Regular maintenance and care can help avoid this.
 Ask your specialist markilux dealer about the possibility of a maintenance contract.

 In the Formula-1 wind tunnel at Toyota, markilux had the opportunity to study the behaviour and wind resistance of various awning models under extremely windy conditions.
 The models tested were the vertical blind markilux 860, a prototype of the markilux 620 tracfix, as well as folding-arm awnings - a markilux 6000 with a special awning cover and a markilux 6000 with a standard cover.
-The awnings had to withstand wind speeds of up to 180 km/h or 112 mph.
+The awnings had to withstand wind speeds of up to 180 km/h.

 It is extremely dangerous to use an awning in wind speeds in excess of those permitted.
 In such conditions the awning must not be extended.
-The wind resistance class is only met if the markilux awning has been installed properly.
+The wind resistance class is only met if the markilux awning has been installed in a correspondingly proper manner.

 Wind resistance class 0

 The awning must not be used in wind.

 4 Beaufort | speed 20—27 km/h = 13—18 mph = 5.5—7.4 m/s

 The awning may remain extended up to Beaufort force 4.
 Definition according to the Beaufort scale: moderate breeze, moderate wind, wind moves small branches and twigs, raises dust and loose paper.

 5 Beaufort | speed 28—37 km/h = 19—24 mph = 7.5—10.4 m/s